I Still Dream of Jeannie: Plot

 Despairing of finding Nelson, Jeannie begins her desperate search for the right substitute Master.
 She considers men she knows.
 All indications are that Mister Simpson's not a bachelor, though, and being one is prerequisite to being a Master.
 Likewise, all regret that Healy may not fill the position as he is not unwed.

 Comedy ensues with Jeannie trying the usual avenues for a woman who's single and looking.
 At a singles' bar, she meets a promising candidate whom she finds handsome and kind.
 Jeannie II surveils and intervenes.
 She conjures a shrew of a counterfeit wife to come in, berate the man for infidelity, and call Jeannie a bimbo.
 He ardently protests that neither Jeannie nor this supposed wife are what she says they are.
 She punches him out and carries him unconscious from the bar, firefighter style.

 The overarching endeavors to sort the Nelson situation from the criminal enterprise lead to TJ crossing paths with Guzer and Eddie again.
 Neither party yet realizes the other's connection.
 Undercover as garbagemen, the two goons bicker about offering TJ a ride, gifting him a pair of shoes in his size from their cargo, and one of them moronically blabbing that the stock of shoes is stolen contraband.
-They regretfully take TJ prisoner and call their shady employers about sending an executioner.
+They regretfully take TJ prisoner and call their shady employers about sending assistance.

 Under threat of forced repatriation for Jeannie and death to TJ, things begin to look hopeless for mother and son alike.